From Chaos to Coverage: The Architecture Behind the Test Recording Tool (TRT)

 The Problem: The Painful Reality of Regression Testing

-Imagine trying to test a feature that keeps changing.
-UI selectors shift with each new build, important buttons hide behind modals, and environments don’t match up correctly.
+Imagine trying to conduct regression testing on a feature that is constantly changing.
+UI selectors shift with each new build, important buttons are hidden behind modals, and development environments don’t match production.
 That was the situation we faced.

 Writing tests was difficult, and keeping them updated was even harder.
 The main challenges were: